Flea And Tick Powder Recipe For Dogs

 To insects DE is a lethal dust with microscopic razor sharp edges.
 These sharp edges cut through the insect’s protective covering drying it out and killing them when they are dusted with DE If they ingest the DE it will shred their insides.

 For centuries the Neem tree has been known as the wonder tree of India.
-Because of its wide variety of applications it is commonly called the “Friend and Protector of the Indian Villager.
+Because of its wide variety of applications, it is commonly called the “Friend and Protector of the Indian Villager.
 Modern research studies have discovered that it contains both alkaloids and liminoids, each with an array of medicinal properties.
-For instance, oneliminoid (azadirachitin) has been found to be 95% effective when used as a pesticide and insecticide.
-NEEM is also useful
+For instance, one liminoid (azadirachitin) has been found to be 95% effective when used as a pesticide and insecticide.
+NEEM is also useful for wound healing.

-Yarrow acts as a repellant and also helps to soothe the skin.
+Acting as a repellant, this herb also helps to soothe the skin.

 Mix these three dry ingredients in equal parts and pour them into a shaker jar.
 To apply to your dog, ruffle the hair back to expose the skin and apply small amounts working your way from the rear to the front.
 If you are using this mixture for ticks, be sure to cover the neck area.
 Rub it in briskly.
 For a medium sized dog, you should only need to use about a teaspoon of the dust.
 Apply the dust to your dog every month.